pomerium/cli/README.md

 # Pomerium Command Line Client

-The Pomerium Command Line Client (CLI) is a helper client-side application for [Pomerium](https://pomerium.com).
+The Pomerium Command Line Client (CLI) is a client-side helper application for [Pomerium](https://pomerium.com).
+It's used to generate encrypted and authenticated connections for services that are not accessed through a web browser.

 ## Installation

-Installation instructions are available [here](https://www.pomerium.com/docs/releases.html#pomerium-cli).
+Installation instructions are available in the [Pomerium Docs](https://www.pomerium.com/docs/releases.html#pomerium-cli).

 ## Usage